brurez/rd/README.md

 - `npm start` - run the server to serve the client folder content, meant to be used in production
 - `npm run dev` - run the api server in debug mode, the client HMR React server and watch for changes on tracker folder.
-- `npm run build` - create a production ready build for the application in  `client/dist` folder and build the tracker library and copy to the `public` folder
+- `npm run heroku-postbuild` - create a production ready build for the application in  `client/dist` folder and build the tracker library and copy to the `public` folder
 - `npm test` - run server tests in watch mode

-### From Client Folder
+### From Client Folder (Web App)

-- `npm clean` - delete the dist folder
+- `npm start` - start webpack-dev-server
-- `npm test` - run all client tests
+- `npm build` - build production files and copy to `client/build`
-- `npm run test:watch` - run all client tests in watch mode
+- `npm test` - run all client tests in watch mode

 ### Database Factory Commands (from `factory folder)